arogozhnikov/arogozhnikov.github.io/_remarks/2020-02-01-statistic-numbers-that-lie.markdown

 and here they are &mdash; simple numbers that help us with decisions.

 However, **connecting numbers and real things is surprisingly hard**.
-And producing just *some* numbers is times easier.
+And producing just *some* numbers is much easier.
-Most shocking numbers are spread ny media but almost never checked.
+Most shocking numbers are spread by media but almost never checked.

 Let's talk in examples.

 ### Example: surveys

-Surveys are perfect tool for newsmakers:
+Surveys are a perfect tool for newsmakers:
 - 76% of people are not aware that ...
 - 82% support new initiative ...